15 Secrets of the Colosseum

 Rome’s Colosseum, originally named the Flavian Amphitheater because it was constructed by emperors of the Flavian dynasty, was completed in 82 A.D. and still holds the Guinness World Record for the world’s largest amphitheater.

-Before the repairs are completed, here are a few secrets of the ancient Colosseum that you can use to impress your friends and family.
+Here are a few secrets of the ancient Colosseum that you can use to impress your friends and family.

 The walls used to be painted in bright colors.

 The hallways of the Colosseum were painted with bright colors, including brilliant paintings done in red, light blue, green, and black.
 Some archaeologists also believe the outside wall of the stadium was painted, too.
 Sadly, less than 1 percent of the painted surfaces still remain.
 That is changing, though, as archaeologists have started the arduous cleaning and restoration project.

 Paintings weren’t the only “decoration” on the Colosseum walls.
 Gladiators and their fans scribbled graffiti all over the walls.

 Stone from the Colosseum is in other buildings.

 The Catholic church used the abandoned Colosseum as a quarry, taking stone from the ancient monument to build the cathedrals of St. Peter and St. John Latern and the Palazzo Venezia.